kumarstack55/bashunit2/README.md

 ## Quickstart

-Write the test first.
+### Implement your first test function

+In this introduction, we will implement a library that does the calculations.
 Let's name the file `libcalc.sh`.

+As a calculation, implement a function that performs addition.
+Name the function `calc_add`.
+The function to test that function is called `test_calc_add`.

+Let's write the test first.

 ```bash
 #!/bin/bash